 Judicial bonds protect against the uncertainties involved with court proceedings and are typically required to limit losses that could result from a ruling.
 Since surety underwriters cannot easily predict the outcome of court rulings, these bonds are considrered to be fairly risky, which means judicial bonds can be difficult to qualify for.

 - Before they agree to hear a case on appeal, many courts require individuals to post a surety bond.
 The appeal bond’s purpose is to guarantee the original judgment will be paid in full if the appeal were to fail.
 These bonds essentially discourage people from filing frivolous appeals that would waste the court’s time.
 SuretyBonds.com can issue appeal bonds, but applicants typically must post collateral worth 100-110% of the bond amount in the form of cash or an irrevocable letter of credit (ILOC).

 - Bail Bond

-- This type of bond is posted to ensure a person in jail will appear in court after being released back into the public.
-If the accused person fails to do so, the bail money must be forfeited to the court.
+- This type of bond ensures that a person in jail will appear in court after being released back into the public.
+If the accused person fails to do so, the bail money will be forfeited to the court.
 SuretyBonds.com does not currently issue bail bonds.

 - Custodian Bond

-- The custodian bond ensures that an appointed custodian will correctly manage the finances of the individual.
-The terms "custodian bond" and "guardianship bond" are often used interchangeably.
+- This surety bond type ensures that an appointed custodian will care for an individual and his or her finances honestly and according to court expectations.
+These bonds are frequently required of custodians who care for minors, the elderly, or disabled individuals.
+The terms “custodian bond” and “guardianship bond” are often used interchangeably.
 SuretyBonds.com can issue custodian bonds.

 - Executor Bond